baldeosingh01/course-materials/CODE_OF_CONDUCT.md

 ## A word from the instructor

 > In most learning situations in life outside of school, grades are never given.
-The learning that occurs in Kung Fu dojos, or cooking, dance, or yoga studios do not use any grading.
+The learning that occurs in cooking, dance, or yoga studios do not use any grading.
 Why?
 In these “studio” cases, it seems meaningless to give students grades, and yet without any grades, those students get better at yoga, dance, and cooking.
 >
 > Asao Inoue, "160W's Grading Contract"